Ellis Stones: Landscape architecture career

 Stones inspired a whole generation of younger garden designers.
 He was a foundation lecturer in the landscape design course at RMIT.
-His employees Bob Grant and David Leech went on to develop successful landscape businesses.
-Leech practised in Far North Queensland but his work lives on in beautiful parks and gardens in the Eltham area.
-NSW landscaper designer Michael Bligh's career in design was prompted by coming across Stones' book while looking for something to read on his way home on the train.
-While not formally trained himself, Stones supported the establishment of the Australian Institute of Landscape Architects, becoming one of its first affiliate members, and receiving a fellowship in 1975.
-Among others, he trained landscape designer, Bev Hanson and pioneer of the bush garden concept, Gordon Ford.
-Ford's influence lives on into the 21st century through the work of his former employee, contemporary landscape architect, Sam Cox.
+Rob Grant and David Leech, employees of Stone, went on to develop successful landscape businesses.
+Leech practised in Far North Queensland and his work is evident in parks and gardens in the Eltham area.
+New South Wales landscaper designer Michael Bligh's career in design was prompted by coming across Stones' book while looking for something to read on his way home on the train.
+While not formally trained himself, Stones supported the establishment of the Australian Institute of Landscape Architects, and became one of its first affiliate members, and was appointed as a fellow of the Institute in 1975.
+Among others, he trained landscape designer, Bev Hanson and Gordon Ford, a pioneer of the bush garden concept.
+Ford's influence can be seen through the work of his former employee, contemporary landscape architect, Sam Cox.
 Stones was also a major influence on John Fenton, one of Australia's foremost ecological farmers.

 Commissions

-As noted, over his long and busy working life, Stones was involved in creating several hundred gardens around Melbourne and beyond.
-Beginning with smaller specific elements such as rock outcrops and pools (especially for Edna Walling) his body of work includes the following:
+Over his long and productive working life, Stones was involved in creating several hundred gardens around Melbourne and beyond.
+Beginning with smaller specific elements such as rock outcrops and pools (especially for Walling) his body of work includes the following: